klhrcn/klhrcn/README.md

 Hi!
 I'm Kayla, an undergraduate at Columbia University studying Data Science and Economics.
 I'm passionate about leveraging science and technology to create meaningful impact—particularly in the areas of sustainability, statistics, and innovation.

-What I'm Working On
+Currently:

-🔭 I’m currently a fellow at Break Through Tech AI, where I’ve been building machine learning models in Python and collaborating on real-world case studies.
+🔭 I’m a fellow at Break Through Tech AI and Salesforce, where I’ve been building machine learning models in Python and collaborating on real-world case studies.

 🌱 I'm expanding my skills in Python and SQL, while exploring various libraries.